Why teach P4C?

 Our Goldenhill Primary Academy Curriculum is designed with the intent to maximise the potential of all of our pupils; intellectually, socially, morally, emotionally and culturally.
 We take every opportunity to encourage a love for learning within all of our pupils, based around a resilience for learning and achieving greatness.
 Most importantly we allow our children to learn in a safe and stimulating environment, where their views are valued.

-The approach fostered through P4C will help to develop higher levels of self-esteem and intellectual confidence for both Foundation Stage, KS1 and KS2 children.
-Pupils learn the skills to be clear in their thinking so that they can explain their ideas, give good reasons for their views and develop their vocabulary.
+It is also an amazing opportunity for children to tackle concepts and ideas which make them curious, or have an impact on their lives.
+We hope that P4C will help to develop higher levels of self-esteem and intellectual confidence for children across the Academy.
+Pupils learn the skills to be clear in their thinking so that they can explain their ideas, give good reasons for their views and hypothesize and speculate based on the views of others.
 It teaches patience, respect to others and a better understanding of the world around us.

 P4C begins in nursery, where children start to explore questioning and the appropriate language to use when having a conversation.
 A primary emphasis is on children learning when it is their turn to talk and actually listening to others.
 In KS1, children are able to discuss topics that are related to other curriculum areas and have time to rehearse vocabulary and critically discuss upcoming issues.
+It is in KS1 where children begin to build on the ideas of their peers, agreeing and disagreeing, and searching for more creative and innocative responses which often completley alter the course of direction for an enquiry.
 In KS2, P4C develops to encompass world and current affairs as well as social issues that may have direct influence upon the children lives.
 By this stage, children are able to debate issues using their developing skills and language.

 Children learn through the 10 steps of philosophical enquiry: